 Clevelanders also contributed to the evolution of "be-bop" or "bop" jazz in the 1940s.
 Caesar Dameron, his brother, Tadd, and Freddie Webster were active in be-bop.
 At this time a number of local musicians relocated to New York City, while others, disillusioned by the continued national segregation of the musicians' locals, moved to Europe.
 The 1950s and 1960s witnessed the growth of "cool" jazz and the development of new instruments, such as the jazz guitar, along with a general surge in popularity and intellectual respectability thanks to the rise of college campus concerts and extensive commercial exposure by radio disc jockeys.
 An Oberlin College concert by Dave Brubeck in 1953 inaugurated the college boom, and the recorded version inspired other jazz LP albums.
 These in turn were played and vigorously promoted by local radio personalities such as Henry Pildner (WGAR) and especially Bill Randle (WERE).
 At the time such disc jockeys were their own musical programming directors, and Randle must be credited with being among the national leaders in popularizing recorded jazz (as well as pioneering in other forms, such as early ROCK 'N' ROLL).

-In the 1950s most of the nationally known jazz artists played at such Cleveland clubs as the Tia Juana on E. 105th St., the Loop Lounge at 612 Prospect, the Jazz Temple on E. 105th, Club Rendezvous at 97th and Cedar, GLEASON'S at E. 55th and Woodland, the Modern Jazz Room near the Central Market, the Cotton Club (originally E. 4th St., then Quincy-E. 71st St.), and the Theatrical on SHORT VINCENT.
+In the 1950s most of the nationally known jazz artists played at such Cleveland clubs as the Tia Juana on E. 105th St., the Loop Lounge at 612 Prospect, Winston Willis's Jazz Temple at 13141 Mayfield (near Euclid), Club Rendezvous at 97th and Cedar, GLEASON'S at E. 55th and Woodland, the Modern Jazz Room near the Central Market, the Cotton Club (originally E. 4th St., then Quincy-E. 71st St.), and the Theatrical on SHORT VINCENT.
 During the 1960s saxophonist Albert Ayler was a leader in the free jazz movement.
 Trumpeter Bill Hardman performed with Dizzy Gillespie and Charles Mingus; guitarist Jim Hall, a graduate of the CLEVELAND INSTITUTE OF MUSIC, became an internationally acclaimed artist; and traditional jazz trombonist Ralph Grugel provided the first live entertainment in the Cleveland FLATS.

 By the 1990s a new generation of Cleveland jazz artists was winning international recognition.
 They included saxophonists Joe Lovano and Ernie Krivda, clarinetist Ken Peplowski, pianist-composers Neal Creque and Cliff Habian, and even jazz whistler Ron McCroby.
 TELARC RECORDS of Cleveland, noted for its recordings of classical music, also became a leading producer of jazz recordings.